 \section{Acknowledgments}

-It is a pleasure to thank Manjul Bhargava, Andrew Granville, Arul Shankar, Artane Siad, Ila Varma, and Melanie Matchett Wood for helpful discussions.
+It is a pleasure to thank Manjul Bhargava, Andrew Granville, Arul Shankar, Artane Siad, Ila Varma, and Melanie Matchett Wood for several helpful discussions.
+We are also grateful to the anonymous referee for numerous insightful comments and corrections.
 This material is based in part upon work supported by the National Science Foundation, under the Graduate Research Fellowship as well as Award No.~2202839.